Cynsar-Capital/cynsar-capital-web/content/pages/our-investment-style-is-a-little-different.md

   - type: TextSection
     colors: colors-d
     variant: variant-a
-    text: >
+    text: |2
-      Rooted in a strong commitment to fostering innovation and social impact, Cynsar Capital stands out as a tech investment firm with a unique approach.
+       to fostering innovation and social impact, Cynsar Capital stands out as a tech investment firm with a unique approach.
     styles:
       self:
         height: auto